prometheus/prometheus/docs/configuration/configuration.md

 # For the `io.prometheus.write.v2.Request` message, this option is noop (always true).
 [ send_native_histograms: <boolean> | default = false ]

+# When enabled, remote-write will resolve the URL host name via DNS, choose one of the IP addresses at random, and connect to it.
+# When disabled, remote-write relies on Go's standard behavior, which is to try to connect to each address in turn.
+# The connection timeout applies to the whole operation, i.e. in the latter case it is spread over all attempt.
+# This is an experimental feature, and its behavior might still change, or even get removed.
+[ round_robin_dns: <boolean> | default = false ]

 # Optionally configures AWS's Signature Verification 4 signing process to
 # sign requests.
 Cannot be set at the same time as basic_auth, authorization, oauth2, or azuread.
 # To use the default credentials from the AWS SDK, use `sigv4: {}`.